yashwanth-yasp/devops-notes/vilas_notes/microservices.md

         - Authorization → how much you are allowed in, basically the level of permissions you have
     - It is NOT OKAY to have multiple microservices talk with a single database
     - <caps theorem>
-    - Eventual consistency → Things are not immediately updated in multiple databases, but it will eventually be distributed (will there be any inconsistencies?)
+    -Eventual consistency → Things are not immediately updated in multiple databases, but it will eventually be distributed (will there be any inconsistencies?)
         - It will eventually get updated like product page and purchase page, the new product will eventually be updated to the purchase page
         - But it will not update immediately so there can be issues in some cases
             - If you deposit money in the account and it uses eventual consistency, then it might be a problem as immediate consistency is really important